 Most insured patients are used to coming in for a six-month hygiene appointment and recall exam.
 Among those who pay out-of-pocket the attendance is slightly lower, but I would say a good deal of those patients still do come in regularly.

-Regardless, some of the procedures listed below should be done regularly, just like a dental cleaning.
+Regardless, some of the procedures listed below should be done regularly, just like dental cleaning.
 It is a good idea to do those things at once, to avoid multiple visits to the dentist.

 Full mouth debridement is often confused with regular cleaning.
 These procedures are, however, not the same thing.
 An FMD helps diagnose what is going on inside your mouth.
 A regular cleaning does not.

 Symptoms of needing this procedure are highly inflamed or swollen gums and tough, hardened tartar on the surface of the teeth.
+It is performed when there is so much build up on the teeth that the dentist can’t see them well enough to make a diagnosis.

 Any other procedures that need to be performed will be scheduled four to six weeks later.
 During that time you will have to follow the hygienists’ instructions vis a vis oral hygiene.
 This will also give your gums time to heal.

-It is a good idea to schedule an evaluation before a cleaning per say, as it may turn out you need a debridement before you can have a cleaning.
+It is a good idea to schedule an exam before a cleaning per say, as it may turn out you need a debridement before you can have a cleaning.
 What’s more, a prophy cannot be legally performed if the dentist has never done an exam on the patient.
 You can consider an evaluation a part of the cost of a cleaning.

 The dentist will assess the state of your mouth and explain what procedures you should schedule.
 You can also ask any questions you have, be it medical or financial, at this time.